 Following this improves your blood flow.
 This is because it keeps your blood from pooling and increases your body’s oxygenation in general.

 Currently, many companies have started to focus on contracting health professionals to teach their employees about being sedentary.

 However, you can do this by yourself.
 To correct your posture and relieve back pain you just have to take active breaks.

 - Stretch and jog in place.
 Or, take a walk around the floor your office is on.
 These help you achieve your goal.
 Fifteen to twenty minutes is enough to have a good active break.

 5. Manage your breathing

-It can be common and fluid.
 Breath in through your nose and out through your mouth.
-However, practicing disciplines like yoga or Pilates improve your posture.
+However, by also practicing disciplines like yoga or pilates will improve your posture and relieve back pain.